iCodeWalker/three-js-shaders/readme.md

       It transform the coordinates into the clip space coordinates.

       \*\*\* Shorter version where the viewMatrix and the modelMatrix are combined into a modelViewMatrix \*\*\*

+   10. Understanding Fragment Shader :
+       Main function :

+       1. Called automatically.
+The GPU will call this function.
+       2. Doesn't return anything (void).

+       3. Precision :
+          It lets us decide how precise can a float be highp, mediump, lowp
+          It is mandatory mandatory

+          highp can have performance hit and might not work on some devices. lowp can create bugs by the lack of precision.
+          We can commonly use mediump.

+       \*\*\* Automatically handled when using ShaderMaterial \*\*\*

+       4. gl_FragColor :

+          Already exists.
+          We need to re-assign it.
+          It contains the color of the fragment. vec4 (r,g,b,a)

+          We can control transparency from here : need 'transparent' property to true if 'alpha' below 1.0